dhairya903/Migration-from-SQL-to-NoSQL/README.md

 </br>
 </br>

-### Step 3: Download Apache Spark
+### Step 3: Install MongoDB

--   Open a browser and navigate to https://spark.apache.org/downloads.html.
+-   Open a browser and navigate to https://www.mongodb.com/try/download/community.
--   Under the Download Apache Spark heading, there are two drop-down menus.
-Use the current non-preview version.
+-   Select the current version and MSI package and click on download.

 </br>
 </br>